emericg/WatchFlower/docs/mibeacon-ble-api.md

-## About MiBeacon
+## About MiBeacon advertisement

-The MiBeacon protocol is used by various Xiaomi (and affiliated) devices manufacturers to advertise data over Bluetooth Low Energy.
+The MiBeacon protocol is used by various Xiaomi devices (and various affiliated manufacturers) to advertise data over Bluetooth Low Energy.

-MiBeacon protocol usually broadcast 12-20 bytes `service data` messages, over `0xFE95` 16 bits service UUID.

-There seems to be at least three (slightly) different versions of the protocol.

 <img src="endianness.png" width="400px" alt="Endianness" align="right" />